hora/ajax-and-accessibility/README.md

     WCAG 2.0 recommendations

-  - Example: web experiences should be accessible across a wide range of devices, like destkop, mobile, TV, or screenreaders and other assistive technologies
+  - Example: web experiences should be accessible across a wide range of devices, like destkop, mobile, TV, screenreaders and other assistive technologies

   - Example: providing text alternative to non-text